-The fully-online Master of Science Degree in Child & Adolescent Behavioral Health (MSCABH) program prepares professionals to serve in public and non-profit agencies and schools that work with diverse children and adolescents experiencing behavioral health challenges and their families.
+The fully online Child & Adolescent Behavioral Health (CABH) Master's Program at the University of South Florida prepares professionals to serve in public and nonprofit agencies and schools that work to positively impact the lives of children, adolescents, and emerging adults.
 Surveys and interviews with potential employers have shown there is high demand for master's degree level graduates to fill positions such as directors, supervisors, and case managers in mental health, substance abuse, juvenile justice, developmental disabilities, and child welfare agencies, as well as consultants in schools and early education and care programs.
 Educational opportunities include advancement to doctoral programs in public health and the behavioral and social sciences.
 Download general flyer.

 Upon completion of the MSCABH program, students will be able to: